-This computer model features two USB 3.2 Gen 2 Type A ports (including 1 AC/DC Powered USB Port), two ThunderboltTM 4 ports with Power Delivery DC-In.
+This computer model features two USB 3.2 Gen 2 Type A ports (including 1 AC/DC Powered USB Port), one ThunderboltTM 5 port and one ThunderboltTM 5 port with Power Delivery DC-In.

 Note: The maximum amount of current supplied by the USB ports is 900 mA for USB 3.2.
-The maximum amount of current supplied by the Thunderbolt port is 5V/3A.
+The maximum amount of current supplied by the Thunderbolt port is 5V/3A in AC mode or 5V/1.5A in DC mode.